SA-OST-2021/fleet-monitor-embedded/README.md

 # Fleet Monitor Embedded Software

 The fleet Monitor utilizes a ESP32 as its processing unit, all code is written in C++.

+Fleet Management System (FMS) packages are beeing read out from the CAN bus and then forwarded over WIFI or Ethernet to a host device.